dtim-upc/spark/sql/nextiajd/experiments/NextiaJD/README.md

-# NextiaJD: predictive accuracy and comparison

-# About
+# NextiaJD experiments

 Here you can find the code for:

 *  Predictive accuracy: generates the discovery and time execution for the testbed
-*  Comparison: generates the confusion matrices and their metrics for the state-of-the-art
+*  Confusion matrix generator: generates the confusion matrices  and their metrics for the state-of-the-art
 *  Discovery of semantic non-sytactic relationships

 ## Installation